SayedNadim/SIFNet/README.md

 - Train/Test codes are in "Places" and "Celeb" folders
 - Modify "eval_single.py" as per need and run.
 - Open an issue if you need any help or have any queries.
+- Un-refactored code.
+But should be able to reproduce the results.

 ### Citation
 If you find our paper and code beneficial for your work, please consider citing us!